 .com.au Domain Extensions

 By comparison, .com.au is considered the Australian space on the Internet.
 All .au domain names are governed by the AUDA (Australian domain administration), who set in place criteria for registering this type of domain name.
 According to AUDA, anyone applying for a .com.au domain name require a registered ABN, ACN or ARBN.
-Furthermore, registered name must be closely matched to the organisation’s title, or closely matched to the organisations activities.
+Furthermore, registered names must be closely matched to the organisation’s title, or closely matched to the organisations activities.
 These requirements indicate the exclusivity of a .au domain to all groups and users on the internet.

 What does that mean for your business?